Gap Correlations Among Prime Numbers

 Explanation

-Human mathematicians and scientists study prime numbers to this day relentlessly without discovering any significant non-random patterns.
+Mathematicians and scientists study prime numbers to this day relentlessly without discovering any significant non-random patterns.

 In a set of 3 adjacent prime numbers a b c, and when a and c have the difference of 10, b is the result of incrementing by either 4 or 6.